gaehlerm/SoftwareEngineering/README.md

 Integration tests, at its own right, are just at least as important as functional tests.
 Integration tests are different from functional tests as they use fakes and stubs to mimic the behavior of collaborating objects, while functional tests use the real objects.

 // is there anything else to write here?
+About fakes, mocks and stubs?

 ## Functional tests